Self-advocacy means being able to identify and ask for what you need to thrive.

 Pretend to be the teacher or the friend, and let your child practice what they’re going to say.
 Or for younger children, act out the situation with stuffed animals or dolls.

-Kids may not know how to ask for what they need in a tactful way, so you’ll have to practice some phrases.
+Kids may not know how to advocate for themselves in a tactful way, so you’ll have to practice some phrases.
 Some examples to try:

 - “I’m trying really hard because I care about this project, but I’m having trouble with X.”